N8sGit/nn_tracing/README.md

 * ``ModelConfigurator ``: A factory function that groups commonly associated model recipes together for loss functions, activation functions and label formats.
 See docstring for more details

 ### DataHandler
-A factory for a data model.
+A factory for a data model that facilitates preprocessing.
 Helps to generate a synthetic data set or load an existing one for the pipeline and sets up data loaders.
 See docstrings for more details.

 ### TracablePipeline
 A pipeline that combines model configs, the model configurator, the data handler, and the tracable model into a single convenient flow.
 If you follow the existing code it shows how to set everything up with the "iris" data set.
 Follow this pattern for any other dataset or model you might want to try.

 ## Analysis